 If the message is for immediate consumption, then consume.

-the FSM in FIX is about state transition and should be pertinent to all state machines.
-Basically, it goes from pending new to new to fill or cancelled.
-From cancelled, it cannot go back to new or fill etc.
+…the FSM (finite state machine) in FIX is about state transition and should be pertinent to all state machines.
+Basically, it goes from pending new to new to fill or canceled.
+From canceled, it cannot go back to new or fill etc.

 In FX, it’s extremely useful to think of first currency as some kind of commodity like silver… Similarly, in IRS, it’s useful to treat the floating Income stream as a commodity (like silver).